Things to Consider Before Getting a Prosthodontic Procedure

 Periodontal disease manifests as swollen, tender gums that may bleed during brushing or flossing, along with the deterioration of the jawbone, which can undermine the stability and effectiveness of dental restorations.

-Before embarking on any prosthodontic procedure, it’s crucial for dental professionals to conduct a comprehensive evaluation of the patient’s periodontal health to ensure the tissues are capable of supporting the restoration.
+Before embarking on any prosthodontic procedure, dental professionals must conduct a comprehensive evaluation of the patient’s periodontal health to ensure the tissues are capable of supporting the restoration.

 Effective oral hygiene practices are paramount in preventing periodontal disease and, by extension, in preserving the integrity of prosthodontic restorations.